 Gritman’s Sleep Center is nationally accredited by the American Academy of Sleep Medicine.
-Designed for a quality patient experience, we provide in-house sleep studies and home sleep testing, allowing our team to monitor and document sleep patterns in your natural environment.
+Designed for an exceptional patient experience, we provide in-house sleep studies and home sleep testing, allowing our team to monitor and document sleep patterns in a natural environment.
 Our rooms are comfortable and spacious, and feature Sleep Number beds.

 Being consistently tired, snoring and falling asleep in a chair are common symptoms of sleep disorders.
 These symptoms have been linked to serious conditions, including high blood pressure, irregular heart rhythms, heart disease, heart attack, stroke, diabetes and driving or work-related accidents.
 Sleep apnea can be diagnosed and treated by our certified Sleep Center staff.

 We have a registered polysomnographer with 25 years of experience.
 Together with consulting physician Dr. Richard Lambert, board-certified in sleep medicine, we bring top-level experience and expertise to the diagnosis and treatment of sleep disorders.

 Ask your primary care provider about sleep health and having a sleep study performed at Gritman Medical Center.
 More information is available by calling the Gritman Sleep Center at 208-883-6236.

 Are you concerned you or a member of your family might have sleep apnea?
 Take the STOP-BANG test to determine whether a sleep study might be right for you.

 Dr. Lambert received an undergraduate degree in chemistry from the University of California Davis and a medical degree from the University of California Davis School of Medicine.
 He completed an Internal Medicine Residency at the University of Washington School of Medicine-Spokane.